CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/left-panel.md

 ### Place a Block on a Workspace

-To place a copy of a block from the Palette onto a  Workspace, simple left-click on the block in the Palette and drag it onto the Workspace.
+To place a copy of a block from the Palette onto a Workspace, left-click on the block in the Palette and drag it onto the Workspace.

 ## Remarks